thephpleague/uri-src/docs/interfaces/7.0/contracts.md

 public UriComponentInterface::__toString(): string
 ~~~

-### Specific URI component interfaces
+### Specific interfaces

-Because each URI component has specific needs most have specialized interface which all extends the `UriComponentInterface` interface.
+Because each URI component has specific needs most have specialized interface which all extends
+the `UriComponentInterface` interface.
 The following interfaces also exist:

 - `League\Uri\Contract\AuthorityInterface`
 - `League\Uri\Contract\DataPathInterface`